Module 6.3: Enterprise Identity (AD/LDAP/OIDC)

 Did You Know?

-oidc-groups-prefixflag was added in Kubernetes 1.11 to prevent privilege escalation.
-Without it, an AD group named “system:masters” would grant cluster-admin access.
-The prefix ensures OIDC groups cannot collide with Kubernetes system groups. -
+--oidc-groups-prefixflag was added in earlier Kubernetes releases to prevent privilege escalation.
+Without it, an AD group named “system:masters” would inadvertently grant true cluster-admin access.
+The prefix ensures OIDC groups cannot collide with Kubernetes system groups.

 Common Mistakes